 The PPWC has developed a position paper on the issue of sustainable development, which is available on the website (www.ppwc.ca/policy-paper).

 Blundell mentioned various conferences he participated in, such as the Natural Resources in BC Conference and the 5th International Bioenergy Conference and Exhibition in Prince George.
 He also discussed the letter of opposition prepared by himself and President Elias, which spoke out against the Enbridge Northern Gateway Project (also available on the website at www.ppwc.ca/news).

 Blundell ended his report on a lighter note, talking about a household product containing titanium dioxide that could possibly counteract climate change.

-PPWC Occupational Health and Safety Officer, Wayne Warawa of Local 2, discussed his participation in various conferences and seminars on the issue on health and safety during the past year.
+PPWC Occupational Health and Safety Officer, Wayne Warawa of Local 2, discussed his participation in various conferences and seminars on the issue of health and safety during the past year.
 Warawa mentioned the success of the inaugural Health and Welfare Conference.
 Health and safety are very important and must be consistently reviewed to make sure everything is kept current.
 For example, fire alarms help from such companies as seton.co.uk can be reviewed and discussed with managers/owners of businesses to see how it fits in with their own health and safety practices.

 Arnold Bercov of Local 8, the PPWC Forest Resource Officer, discussed the Environmental/Forestry Paper Here’s What Needs To Be Done To Save Forestry In BC.
 Written with assistance from the Canadian Centre for Policy Alternatives, the paper was later submitted to the Vancouver Sun by President Elias.
 Bercov also spoke on the Timber Supply Review, the Stop Log Exports Rally in Victoria, and meetings he organized with Forest Stewardship Council (FSC) Canada.